thom9346/fitcommit-privacy/index.md

 - Usage: Data retrieval and authentication processes

 ## 6. Contact
-For privacy concerns, contact: [Your Email Address]
+For privacy concerns, contact: fitcommitextension@gmail.com

 ## 7. Changes to This Policy
 We reserve the right to update this privacy policy at any time.
 Users will be notified of any material changes through the extension.